open-source-tabletop/cadence-wargame-system/collections/_guilds-and-glory/legends-of-the-guild.md

 ---
-title: Book of Heroes
+title: Legends of the Guild
 parent: Guilds and Glory
 parentlink: /guilds-and-glory/
 category: heroes
 ---

-The Book of Heroes contains a selection of pre-made heroes you can use to get started playing Guilds and Glory quickly.
+Legends of the Guild is a compendium of some of the greatest heroes to have ever worked for the Guild of Adventurers.
+It contains a selection of pre-made heroes you can use to get started playing Guilds and Glory quickly.

 ## Warriors